ryanjtr/MyDocs/docs/source/Contents/vivado.rst

     sudo ./FPGAs_AdaptiveSoCs_Unified_2023.2_1013_2256_Lin64.bin

 The GUI for installation will appear.
-Follow it to complete the installation process
+Follow it to complete the installation process.

 .. note::

+    #.
+Select Vivado Enterprise

-    If your capacity is not much, select Vivado ML Standard.
+    #.
+If your capacity is not much, just select kintex7 and its stuff

+    #.
 In this instruction, I select ``/home`` to store my installation.

 Close the ``Xilinx Information Center`` window to exit.

-To run vivado, you can click on it shortcut or invoke commands below
+To run vivado, just invoke commands below

 .. code-block:: bash